mirekgab/githubwork/githubwork.md

 ![create draft pull request](githubworkimages/img005_draft_pull_request.png)

-Make sure that you select "Create draft pull request" and click on it.
+Make sure that you selected "Create draft pull request" and click on it.

 Now you can start working with the task.